home-assistant/home-assistant.io/source/_components/media_extractor.markdown

 ### {% linkable_title Use the service %}

-Go the the "Developer Tools", then to "Call Service", and choose `media_extractor/play_media` from the list of available services.
-Fill the "Service Data" field as shown in the example below and hit "CALL SERVICE".
+Go to the "Developer Tools," then to "Call Service," and choose `media_extractor/play_media` from the list of available services.
+Fill the "Service Data" field as shown in the example below and hit "CALL SERVICE."

 This will download the file from the given URL.